Stroke & Vascular Disorders

 Aug.
 19, 2022

 At vero eos et accusamus et iusto odio dignissimos ducimus qui blanditiis praesentium voluptatum deleniti atque corrupti quos dolores et quas.

 Cerebral palsy describes a group of genetic and acquired childhood neurologic disorders characterized by abnormalities in tone, posture, and movement as a result of early injury to the developing brain.
-Cerebral palsy is often associated with language and intellectual disability, social impairment, epilepsy, other organ involvement, and functional limitations.
+Cerebral palsy is often associated with language and intellectual disability, social impairment, epilepsy, other organ system involvement, and functional limitations.
 An appropriate diagnostic assessment and resource environment is important to ensure proper treatment and management.
-Neuroprotective strategies, including therapeutic hypothermia and adjuvant therapy, show promise for the reduction of morbidity and mortality caused by hypoxic-ischemic encephalopathy, including cerebral palsy.
+Neuroprotective strategies, including therapeutic hypothermia and adjuvant therapy, have been shown to reduce morbidity and mortality caused by hypoxic-ischemic encephalopathy, including cerebral palsy.
 In this article, the author discusses the many aspects of diagnosis and management of cerebral palsy.

 • Cerebral palsy describes a group of nonprogressive genetic and acquired childhood neurologic disorders characterized by abnormalities in tone, posture, and movement as a result of injury to the developing brain.